1. Getting Started: Part I

 • Close all applications before installing SeligSIM.
 (This is not really required, but it is good practice.)

 • Mount the .iso file.
 Use mouse right click to select “Mount.”
+Better: You can also double click the .iso file directly and it will “Mount.”

 • Click on the mounted folder (“DVD Drive … SeligSIM …”).